VPAC/seqpar/sequentialandparallelprogramming.md

 Moving from shared memory to parallel programming involves a conceptual change from multi-threaded programming to a message passing paradigm.
 In this case, MPI (Message Passing Interface) is one of the most popular standards and is used here, along with an implementation as OpenMPI.
 In this chapter core routines for establishing and closing communications worlds are explored, along with interprocess communication, and then collective communications, before concluding with multiple communication worlds.

+The introduction of using graphics-processing units (GPU) for general purpose computational problems (GPGPUs) is an exciting development in parallel processing.
+Although only capable of a smaller subset of parallel problems and currently with a moderate memory cache, the exceptional performance of GPUs comes from their "closeness" of the cores to each other.
+This book provides an introduction to the technology, lower-entry OpenACC pragma-driven programming, and CUDA programming.

 Finally, relevant to sequential, multi-threaded, and message passing programs, is the issues of profiling and debugging.
 In particular the applications TAU (Tuning and Analysis Utilities), Valgrind, and GDB (GNU Debugger) are explored in some detail with some practical examples on how to improve one's code.

 As a whole it must be reiterated that this book gives but a broad introduction to the subjects in question.
 There are, of course, some very detailed books on each of the subjects addressed; books on multicore systems, books on Fortran, books on C, books on OpenMP, MPI, debugging and profiling.
 Designed as two-days of learning material, this is no substitute for the thousands of pages of material that in-depth study can provide on each subject.